Website security; something that you don’t pay attention to unless some creepy malware or malicious code harms your website.

 Username and Password

 Let us start with something straightforward but useful nonetheless.
-While installing WordPress, you are asked to enter the username and password; now don’t be lazy here.
-Provide a strong password and never ever keep the username admin.
+While installing WordPress, enter the username and password; now don’t be lazy here.
+Provide a strong password and never keep the username admin.

 Don’t make it easy for hackers.
 It is not that hard to think of a different username.